Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 They instructed husbands to love their wives out of respect for them and wives to respect their husbands out of love for them.

-Undergirding this mutual respect is the understanding that women and men are inherently equal by God’s design and declaration.
+Undergirding this mutual respect is the understanding that women and men are inherently equal, as affirmed by both God’s design and declaration.

 Peter describes women as weaker vessels, so men are superior to them.

-The original text of 1 Peter, which translates into the phrase “weaker vessel,” pertains to women’s cultural impotence, not their inferiority or incapability.
+The original text of 1 Peter, which is translated as “weaker vessel,” refers to women’s cultural impotence, not their personal inferiority or incapacity.

 Women were marginalized in New Testament times.
 They were considered property.
 They had little influence.

-Peter told men to follow the example of Jesus, who elevated women, even those who were cultural outcasts.
+Peter told men to follow the example of Jesus, who elevated the women around him, including those who society considered cultural outcasts.

-The apostle instructed husbands to honor their wives by respecting their personhood and encouraging them to thrive.
+The apostle instructed husbands to honor their wives by respecting their personhood and stature.

-Women are supposed to be subservient to men because Peter told them to follow the example of Sarah, who referred to Abraham as lord.
+Women are supposed to be subservient to men because Peter told them to follow the example of Sarah, who called Abraham ‘lord’.

-The original text that translates into the word “lord” is used elsewhere in the Bible to express respect, not subservience.
+The original text that is translated as “lord” is used elsewhere in the Bible to express respect, not subservience.
 Today we use the words “sir” and “madam.”

-Sarah was not secondary to Abraham.
-She was an equal participant in God’s covenant, as evidenced by the fact that he changed her name as well as his.
+Sarah was not secondary to Abraham in their relationship.
+She was an equal participant in God’s covenant, as evidenced by the fact that he changed her name as well as her husband’s.

 God also affirmed her influence in their relationship.
 When Sarah confronted Abraham about an issue he was reluctant to address, God instructed him to take her advice.

-Paul instructed women on how to behave in church services because they must be put in their place.
+Paul instructed women on how to behave in church, which means they need to be put in their place.

 Paul was not anti-woman.
 He valued the female ministers in the early church.
 He said they could teach and prophesy, and he praised them by name in his letters.

-Paul nullified a Corinthian church rule against women speaking out and asking questions during worship services.
+Paul nullified a Corinthian church rule that prohibited women from speaking out and asking questions during worship services.

-Paul did not tell women to cover their hair and dress according to cultural norms to suppress them but to preserve church decorum and minimize outside criticism.
+Paul did not tell women to cover their hair and dress according to cultural norms to suppress them.
+Instead, he wanted to preserve church decorum and minimize outside criticism.

 Paul never confined women to domestic roles.
-In several letters, he praised a woman named Priscilla, who helped run the family business.
+In several letters, he praised a woman named Priscilla, who helped manage the family business.

 Only males should lead the church because Jesus chose twelve men to be his first disciples.

 Jesus commissioned his male disciples to deliver a controversial message to patriarchal societies in which women were marginalized.
-In their travels, these men relied on their listeners’ goodwill for food, clothing, and shelter.
+In their travels, these men relied on the goodwill of their listeners for food, clothing, and shelter.

 Despite their elevated social status as men, these itinerant evangelists suffered persecution and deprivation.
 All except John were executed for proclaiming the Gospel.